neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 ---
 layout: post
-title: ML models in Production (unfinished)
+title: Machine Learning in Production
 ---

-*Converting a Decision Function into Probabilities in Scikit Learn*
+*Lessons Learned from Productionizing a ML Pipeline*

 In production the stakes are high.
 People are going to be reading the outputs from the model.
 And the outputs better make sense.